 - MEN 2A: medullary thyroid cancer, pheochromocytoma, and parathyroid hyperplasia

 - MEN 2B: medullary thyroid cancer, pheochromocytoma, oral/intestinal neuromas, and marfanoid habitus

 - NF1: cutaneous neurofibromas, café-au-lait spots, and Lisch nodules

 - VHL: renal cell carcinoma, hemangioblastoma, angiomatosis, and pheochromocytoma

 - Whenever possible, all medications should be put on hold one week prior to testing.

-- Best initial test: metanephrines in plasma (high sensitivity)
+- Best initial test: metanephrines (metabolites of catecholamines) in plasma (high sensitivity)

 - Genetic testing: if MEN2A, MEN2B, NF1, or VHL is suspected

 Other diagnostic tests